 Troubled Japanese domestic carrier Skymark Airlines is preparing to cut its remaining flights from Tokyo’s Narita Airport, as it looks for ways to reduce costs.
 The airline confirms that it is planning to stop flying from Narita, and it is believed the move could occur as soon as late October.
 Skymark signaled last week that it is reviewing its network to look for unprofitable routes to eliminate.
 The carrier has seen a significant dip in its financial performance, and may be facing ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Skymark Says It Will Axe Its Last Narita Flights".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Skymark Says It Will Axe Its Last Narita Flights".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.